conceptsandtraining/doil/README.md

 See `doil pack:<command> --help` for more information

-### Quietmode and Logs (currently not available)
+### Quietmode and Logs

 Most of the commands come with a `--quiet` flag to omit the log messages.
-However these logs are not lost, they are stored in `/var/log/doil.log`.
+However, these logs are not lost, they are stored in `/var/log/doil/doil.log` and in `/var/log/doil/salt.log`.
 You may want to add a rotation to this logfile.

 ## Known Restrictions